 Violinist Stephen Tavani was recently appointed as Assistant Concertmaster of The Cleveland Orchestra.
 He has appeared as a soloist, chamber musician, and orchestral musician around the world.
-The New York Times commented about his playing that “…Tavani sometimes cooled his tone to the smoothness of frosted glass, adding a soft-focus filter to the chiseled melodies…” He has performed as soloist with conductors Carlos Miguel Prieto and Andrew Litton, and performed recitals and chamber music concerts in Germany, Spain, Belgium, Finland, New Zealand.
-Mr. Tavani has served as guest concertmaster for the Jacksonville Symphony and Louisiana Philharmonic, and has served as concertmaster of many orchestras, including the Curtis Symphony Orchestra and Chamber Orchestra, the Orchestra of Americas for a tour of Eastern Canada, the National Repertory Orchestra, the MasterWorks Festival Orchestra and the Colburn Orchestra.
+The New York Times commented about his playing that “…Tavani sometimes cooled his tone to the smoothness of frosted glass, adding a soft-focus filter to the chiseled melodies…” He has performed as soloist with conductors Carlos Miguel Prieto and Andrew Litton, and performed recitals and chamber music concerts in Germany, Spain, Belgium, Finland, and New Zealand.
+Mr. Tavani served as concertmaster of the Chamber Orchestra of Philadelphia from 2016 to 2018, and has served as guest concertmaster for the Houston Symphony, Jacksonville Symphony, and Louisiana Philharmonic.
+He has been concertmaster of many other orchestras as well, including the Curtis Symphony Orchestra and Chamber Orchestra, the Orchestra of Americas for a tour of Eastern Canada, the National Repertory Orchestra, the MasterWorks Festival Orchestra and the Colburn Orchestra.

 An avid chamber musician, Mr. Tavani has collaborated with many great musicians, such as Edgar Meyer, members of Quatour Ebene, Roberto Díaz, Peter Wiley, Paul Katz, Shai Wosner, Meng-Chieh Liu, Jon Kimura Parker, Ronald Leonard, Clive Greensmith, Marcy Rosen, José Franch-Ballester, and Daniel Hope.
-He has been an artist at the Marlboro Music Festival since 2016, and has also performed at the Dresden Music Festival, Music From Angel Fire, Philadelphia Chamber Music Society, Colburn Chamber Music Society, Curtis Recital Series, and with Curtis On Tour and the Curtis 20/21 Ensemble.
+He has appeared at many music festivals and chamber music series, including the Marlboro Music Festival, Dresden Music Festival, Music From Angel Fire, Philadelphia Chamber Music Society, Colburn Chamber Music Society, Curtis Recital Series, and with Curtis On Tour and the Curtis 20/21 Ensemble.
 Mr. Tavani is also a member of the New York Classical Players and the Dolce Suono Ensemble.
 He toured extensively with a chamber ensemble from Curtis On Tour throughout Spain and Germany, giving concerts in Berlin (at the Konzerthaus), Bremen, Dresden, Munich, and Valencia collaborating with Curtis students and alumni.
 He also has taught masterclasses in both Spain and Germany, including at the conservatories in Alicante and Bremen.